Headlines and Titles of Works

 Q. I am copyediting a website that includes testimonials from authors of various books.
 If this were a print publication, there would be no question that the book titles would be italicized.
 However, since it is a website, are the rules different?
 The Yahoo!
 Style Guide, which deals specifically with digital content, recommends enclosing book titles in double quotation marks.
 Several other style guides I have come across recommend using italics.
 I am the person expected to create the style guide for the organization.
 What do you say?

 A. Putting book titles in italics in running text is a strong convention, and italics should not be a problem on a website.
 In display headings, however, it’s common to see various styles.
-At our own site, for example, you can see book titles in bold (in the sidebars), in roman caps/lowercase (at the top), and in italics (in the text).
+At our own site, for example, you can see book titles in bold, in roman caps/lowercase, and in italics, depending on context.